mcspring/googl.go/README.md

 # googl.go

-googl.go is an open source implementation of Google URL Shortener API service writen in go
+googl.go is an open source implementation of Google URL Shortener API service writen in go.

-googl.go is licensed under the BSD-style Lincense, which can be found in the LICENSE file.
+googl.go is licensed under the BSD-style lincense, which can be found in the LICENSE file.

 ## Installation